CORONAVIRUS / COVID-19 UPDATES

 Dangers of & Fixes for RDP without VPN (Remote Desktop Protocol without a Virtual Private Network); we suggest you connect with you IT provider for more on this topic.
 (Don't have an IT provider?
 Check our member directory.)

+Click over to our Coronavirus Member News page for updates submitted by our members.
 Many of our eateries are offering take-away service, retailers are still accepting online orders (often with special discounts) and many services (nonprofits too) are continuing to operate as best as possible.
 We, along with area partners, are working on a listing of various food, retail and services in the Hanover/Ashland area.
-Stay tuned and please consider supporting local vendors whenever possible.
+Consider supporting local vendors whenever possible.
 Check our Member Directory and contact places directly!

 A Letter from Hanover Chamber VA's Director | Friday, March 20, 2020